WMahendra/wmahendra.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Currently pursuing M.Sc degree in Geoinformation Science and Earth Observation for Environmental Modelling and Monitoring at Lund University and University of Twente.
-My focus is on the utilization of time series remote sensing with radar technology for natural resource, especially in tropical areas.
+My focus is on the utilization of time series remote sensing with radar technology for natural resource management, especially in tropical areas.
+I would like to know, how does the forest affect the ecosystem

-Prior to the move, I worked as a research assistant, studying the role of remote sensing and GIS to monitor Indonesian peatland ecosystem, integrated with multi-level policies.
+Prior to the move, I worked as a research assistant, studying the role of remote sensing and GIS followed by field assessment to monitor Indonesian peatland ecosystem, integrated with multi-level policies to enhance its effectiveness and impact.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.